States largely have authority over when to shut down, reopen

 Q. But the president has set a period until the end of April in which all Americans are being urged to drastically scale back their public activities.
 Doesn’t that amount to a national order?

 A. No. The guidelines are voluntary, and they underscore the limits on Trump’s powers.
 He can use daily briefings and his Twitter account to try to shape public opinion, and he has not been reluctant to do so.
 “When Donald Trump selects a narrative and begins to advance it, especially through his Twitter account, it has a remarkable effect on those who trust him,” said Robert Chesney, a University of Texas law professor wrote on the Lawfare blog.
-Florida Gov. Ron DeSantis has resisted calls to shut down the entire state, issuing orders only in four Florida counties, and said during a news conference Tuesday he’d consider a stay at home order if it were specifically recommended by the White House.
+Florida Gov. Ron DeSantis resisted calls to shut down the entire state but relented Wednesday with a stay-at-home order as federal and local pressure mounted for him to abandon his county-by-county approach.

 Q. Still, Trump has invoked some federal laws to address the virus outbreak, hasn’t he?